nateshmbhat/fsmk-2019/cloudComputing/day_4/README.md

     docker inspect <containerNameOrId>
     ```

-+ To download a new image from django hub
++ To download a new image from docker hub
     ```docker
     docker pull <imagename>
     ```